Why are livestock farmers and butchers at risk?

 What is AFSA doing?

-AFSA has been hard at work launching the National Abattoir Campaign, which includes pulling together important information and resources for farmers to take action on building their own micro-abattoirs, as well as working collaboratively with state governments to get urgent measures enacted to safeguard the future of small-scale livestock farming.
+AFSA has been hard at work on the National Abattoir Campaign, which includes pulling together important information and resources for farmers to take action on building their own micro-abattoirs, as well as working collaboratively with state governments to get urgent measures enacted to safeguard the future of small-scale livestock farming.
 This includes:

 Meat Collective Starter Pack